You are here

 Sacred Heart Major Seminary strives to instill in its Associate of Arts in Ministry degree graduates the ability to:

-- Demonstrate a basic understanding of Sacred Scripture and Catholic tradition, such as:
+- Demonstrate a basic understanding of Sacred Scripture, Catholic tradition,and ministry, such as:

-- Identify the precepts of the Catholic faith.
+- Identify the basic tenets of the Catholic faith.

 - Apply Catholic theology and principles of theological reflection to a ministerial case study.